Neomodo/BGC32/README.md

 #### WARNING: you must *NEVER* flash new firmware over UART1 when you have any form
 of LIPO connected to the controller.
 Doing so will damage your controller!!!

-#### this source is buildable either via Makefile included or and Eclipse project
+### NOTICE: This source is buildable either via Makefile included or and Eclipse project
 specifics on the eclipe project will be forthcoming

 #### CLI instructions ####